Libya rebels take casualties in fight for Brega

 The western battle is one of three widely separated rebel fronts against Gaddafi forces.
 In the east around the ports of Misrata and Brega, fighting had been bogged down in recent weeks while the western rebels have advanced.

+Misrata, a port on the Mediterranean under rebel control for months, is about 300 miles west of Brega.

-Zawiyah lies less than 50 km west of Tripoli, on the main road to Tunisia, which has been a lifeline for Libya but has begun to crack down on rampant smuggling of gasoline.
+Zawiyah lies less than 30 miles west of Tripoli, on the main road to Tunisia, which has been a lifeline for Libya but has begun to crack down on rampant smuggling of gasoline.

 MORE PRESSURE